-My dad told us if there was one club we had to try it was Honiara Hash House Harriers.
+My dad told us that if there was one club in the Solomon Islands that we had to try it was Honiara Hash House Harriers.

 Touted as “a drinking club with a jogging problem,” ‘hares’ leave a paper trail for punters to follow by walking or running, followed by drinking and singing silly songs.

 Sounded lame.
 But we went anyway because we only have like one friend here.

 We showed up feeling like the first day of school.
 We were a bit uncertain as to what we are supposed to be doing and keenly waited for an authority figure dressed in a rabbit costume.

 Our leader turned out to be disappointingly average and was dressed in run-of-the-mill running gear and shoes that looked like they’d never seen a paved sidewalk before.
 This man was the Grand Master and responded to hashy friends by the name of Priscilla.

 He gave us a quick rundown of how to hash: “Follow either the walking or the running hares, and keep a lookout for shredded paper symbols and stacks”.